Sessions and Captures System

 Changing capture settings

 By default, newly created captures follow the settings of the transfer function.
-If you want to change the spectrum type, block size or time averaging afterward, you can use the “Update capture setting” option in the “Capture” menu in the top menu of the application.
+If you want to change the spectrum type, block size or time averaging afterwards, you can use the “Update capture setting” option in the “Capture” menu in the top menu of the application.